ha-manel/ha-manel/README.md

 <h1 align="center"> Hi there👋, I'm Manel</h1>
-<h3 align="center">A full-stack web developer and a computer scientist from Algeria</h3>
+<h3 align="center">A front-end web developer and a computer scientist from Algeria</h3>

 <p align="center">I have a great passion for learning languages, frameworks and new technologies.
 In addition to that, I enjoy designing websites and bringing them to life with various technologies.</p>